Last updated on

 - Quality of sound is the most important feature because you don’t want a radio that doesn’t serve its purpose.

-- Multifunctionality because not only can they tune in to radio stations, some have Bluetooth, CD players, and even TV monitors.
+- Multifunctionality because not only can they tune in to radio stations, some speakers have Bluetooth, CD players, and even TV monitors.

 - Stations to tune in because some can only tune in to FM stations.

 - Presets because some radio has less than others.

 - Easy to install as some take just a few minutes away.

 And here are also some of the common negatives to think about:

 - Reception because there are radios who have very poor reception even if the area is good.

 - Remote control as some radios don’t have it and others have limited function.